SiGMobileUIUC/DaggerTutorial/README.md

 Let's start with dependency injection: it's a term that's thrown around a lot within industry, but what does it really mean?
 The best explanation I've found is [this one][2] by James Shore.
 It's a quick read (1-3 mins), but if you don't want to go through it, the main takeaway from the article is the following quote:
 > **Dependency injection means giving an object its instance variables.
 Really.
 That's it.**

-It's true, and that's what Dagger does to help: it allows you to define all of your dependencies individually and organize them into a [directed acyclic graph][3] (which is where the name comes from, if you're wondering).
+It's true, and that's what Dagger does to help: it allows you to define all of your dependencies individually and organize them into a [directed acyclic graph][3] (DAGger).
 Any of the objects defined within your DAG can then be instantiated within your application through a simple `@Inject` annotation.
 This is good for a number of reasons:
 * You don't have to worry about how to order your dependencies, which can be a pain for large projects.
 * It seriously decouples your code.
 If you want to modify or swap out integral components in your app, you can now do it very efficiently.
   * This is great for unit testing--for example, if you want to mock your data instead of retrieve it from a server.